 His latest release, Travelled Far, is a collection of short stories inspired by his award winning blog.
 The EBook is free to download and all proceeds from the paperback will be donated to Mountain Rescue (UK).

-The highly anticipated High and Low, due in the summer of 2017, focuses on his battle with depression whilst hiking across Scotland.
+The highly anticipated High and Low, due in in early 2018, focuses on his battle with depression whilst hiking across Scotland.

 To preserve finances, fund further hikes and his writing career, he has since moved back with his parents.